wilsonliaows/docs/developing-connectors/sdk/data-format/xml-format.md

 </response>
 ```

+Because `format_xml` was called in the request, Workato SDK returns an equivalent hash.
+Similar to request:
-Which will be returned to the connector as an equivalent hash (Similar to request, elements are represented by arrays of hashes, since XML elements can repeat without any extra notation).
+- elements are represented by arrays of hashes, since XML elements can repeat without any extra notation
+- elements attributes has `@` prefixed with the same heirarchy as nested elements and element values
+- element values are passed as values of the `"content!"` key
 ```ruby
 {
   "response"=>[